abdul-abdi/smartscope/DEPLOYMENT.md

-# SmartScope Deployment Guide for Vercel
+# Karibu Deployment Guide for Vercel

-This guide will help you deploy the SmartScope application to Vercel's production environment.
+This guide will help you deploy the Karibu application to Vercel's production environment.

 ## Prerequisites